wookietreiber/wookietreiber.github.io/_posts/2018-07-23-hello-world.md

 ## goals

+1.  **unified definition** (spec)

-- unified definition of configuration, no duplication, e.g. in `--help` output and man page
+    no duplication (DRY), e.g. in writing both `--help` output and man page

-- consistency across usage and documentation, as a direct result of the unified definition
+2.  **consistency** across usage and documentation

+    a direct result of the unified definition

+3.  **scalability**

+    scale from small tools like `app [input]` to multi sub-command tools like git

 ## unification

-- command line argument parser generation
-- environment variables
-- configuration files, including freedesktop.org base directory spec
+programming language agnostic:

 - man page generation
   - man1 for all command line tools
   - man5 for all configuration file formats
 - shell completion generation

+programming language specific:

+- command line argument parser generation
   - `--help` output generation
+- integration of environment variables
+- integration of configuration file parser
+- freedesktop.org base directory spec for location of configuration files

 ## configuration files and precedence